 * Including unrealised (gain) / loss on foreign currency.

-9. Other financial assets, other assets & loans
+9. Other financial assets, Other assets and Loans

-Other financial assets, other assets & loans as on 31st March, 2019 were 69,321 Million compared to 57,998 Million as on 31st March, 2018.
-Other financial assets include foreign currency derivative assets, security deposits, advances to related parties, interest receivable and unbilled revenue.
-Other assets include prepaid expenses, balance with government authorities, advance income tax, capital advances, amounts deposited and held in escrow accounts for settlement consideration of Aberdeen UK & US and class action on erstwhile Satyam Computer Services Ltd.
+Other financial assets, other assets & Loans as on March 31, 2023 were 74,705 Million compared to 59,990 Million as on March 31, 2022.
+Other financial assets include foreign currency derivative assets, security deposits, advances to related parties, interest receivable, lease receivable.
+Other assets include prepaid expenses, balance with government authorities, contract asset, advance income tax, capital advances.

 10. Provisions, Financial Liabilities & Other liabilities